 - Have you been awed by these photos?

 - Where is this incredible place?

-Yosemite National Park is located in the heart of the Sierra Nevadas in Central California.
-It fell under protection of the state of California in 1864.
+Yosemite National Park is located in the heart of the Sierra Nevada in Central California.
+It fell under the protection of the state of California in 1864.
 Today, the park spans 1,200 square miles.
-Its hiking trails, camp sites, picnic areas, and climbing routes are enjoyed by over 4 million visitors per year.
+Its hiking trails, campsites, picnic areas, and climbing routes are enjoyed by over 4 million visitors per year.

-Take some time to explore Yosemite National Park with the National Park Service video Experience Your Yosemite.
+Take some time to explore Yosemite National Park with the National Park Service video.

 Whether you're the adventurous type seeking the summit of Half Dome or the artsy type captivated by the majestic falls, there is something for everyone in Yosemite.